Easimer/SteamTradingCardFarmer/README.md

 Steam Trading Card Farmer
 ======================
-Requires min.
-Visual Studio 2010.
+Requires Visual Studio 2012 or older.
 SteamKit2 and protobuf-net included.

 Using
 ======================